twyburton/datashieldGUI/README.md

 How To Run The GUI
 ------------------

-To execute use R command
+To execute use R function
 ```
 source("Path/To/gui.R")
 ```